 Government has been working with larger suppliers to improve the transparency of supply chains.
 We have been encouraging them to use Contracts Finder to advertise and to promote any subcontracting opportunities available.
 This feature is still in its early stages, but worth looking out for.

-How do I get ready to tender?
+How to get ready to tender

 Take the assessment of your tender seriously.
 Understand that no matter how good you are, you will not win in a competition unless you make your strengths clear in the assessment.